Quantum Universally Composable Oblivious Linear Evaluation: QOLE protocol

-The $\mathcal{\pi}^n_{\textbf{RWOLE}}$ protocol (see Figure \ref{fig:wrole}) that we proposed generates several outputs or, in other words, comprises several instances of RWOLE.
-These weak instances leak information to Bob about Alice's inputs, however, in this section we show that we can employ a derandomization (see Figure \ref{fig:nOLE}) and an extraction (see Figure \ref{fig:privacy_amplification}) protocol, in order to extract one secure QOLE protocol, shown in Figure 9\footnote{ Combining the weak instances is sufficient to generate a secure QOLE protocol, because Bob has only a negligible probability of attacking \textit{all} the weak instances without being caught; indeed, if he chooses to attack one of the instances the probability of getting away with it is $\frac{1}{t+1}+\frac{t}{d(1+t)}$ and if he chooses to attack all instances this probability becomes $\frac{1}{d^{tn}}$, which is negligible in $n$.}.
-In particular, we will do it in two steps: the first is a derandomization protocol that turns the randomized RWOLE scheme into a deterministic scheme where Alice and Bob choose their inputs, and the second is an extraction protocol that generates a secure QOLE protocol from the WOLE instances by means of a two-universal family of hash functions.
+The $\mathcal{\pi}^n_{\textbf{RWOLE}}$ protocol (Figure~\ref{fig:wrole}) generates several instances of RWOLE, which leak information to Bob about Alice's inputs.
+In this section, we present the post-processing phase that allows to extract one secure QOLE out of several RWOLE instances.
+Combining them is sufficient to generate a secure QOLE protocol, because Bob has only a negligible probability of attacking \textit{all} the weak instances without being caught; indeed, if he chooses to attack one of them the probability of Alice not aborting is $\frac{1}{t+1}+\frac{t}{d(1+t)}$, while if he chooses to attack all of them this probability becomes $\frac{1}{d^{tn}}$, which is negligible in $n$, thus ensuring the asymptotic security of our protocol.
+The post-processing comprises two subprotocols: the first is a derandomization protocol (Figure~\ref{fig:nOLE}) that integrates the randomized outputs of RWOLE into a deterministic scheme where Alice and Bob choose their inputs; the second is an extraction protocol (Figure~\ref{fig:privacy_amplification}) that generates a secure QOLE protocol from these deterministic weak instances by means of a two-universal family of hash functions.
+Note that the classical post-processing phase does not give any advantage to a potentially dishonest Alice, therefore we only need to prove security against dishonest Bob.

-\subsection{Derandomization}
+\subsubsection{Derandomization}